mingzilla/specification/docs/llm-client-spec-draft.md

  * Provides JSON parsing and serialization capabilities */ public class LlmClientJsonUtil {
+    private static final ObjectMapper objectMapper = new ObjectMapper();

     /**
-     * Parses a JSON string into an object
+     * Parses a JSON string into a simple class type
+     * @param <T> The type to parse the JSON into
      * @param json The JSON string to parse
      * @param clazz The class to parse into
      * @return The parsed object